310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars.md

 {% endbubble %}

 {% bubble Kanata smileconfident %}
-no, no. you are just the [right person] for this [job]. we can achieve so much by covering for each other’s [shortcomings], yes?
+no, no. you are just the [right person] for the [job]. we can achieve so much by covering for each other’s [shortcomings], yes?

 as long as we do that, we will never lose to anyone.